ChickenKyiv/recipe-search-react/README.md

 ## Advanced Search Form for Recipe Based projects

+- Move layout outside the App.js
+- Move to selectors.
+Split Search Form to Component that for Layout.
+- Selects from separated repo.
+- SF - contain data, all handleSubmit- Display layout inside.
+- we have an common onChange handler, for united fields

 @TODO
 i don't like that we're getting data from `fetch` in our field components - it's not cool at least We should replace it.